kowainik/org/style-guide.md

 All functions inside a `where` block _must_ have type signatures.
 Explicit type signatures help to avoid cryptic type errors.

-> You might need `-XScopedTypeVariables` extensions to write the polymorphic types
+> You might need the `-XScopedTypeVariables` extension to write the polymorphic types
 > of functions inside a `where` block.

 Surround `.` after `forall` in type signatures with spaces.